 30. In addition, the Government is proposing to introduce a cap on public sector exit payments of £95,000 (including the capital cost of unreduced pension benefits for staff aged 55 or above).
-The proposal is that this cap would be subject to a right for Council to grant waivers in 16 exceptional circumstances.
-It is expected that draft regulations and guidance will be issued for consultation with or just after the recovery regulations noted above are laid before Parliament.
-Again, there is no clear timeline for implementation here.
+The proposal is that this cap would be subject to a right for Council to grant waivers in exceptional circumstances.
+Consultation has taken place and the regulations laid before parliament.
+Government is aiming to introduce the new regulations by the end of the year but there is no fixed timetable at this point.